kalxas/rasdaman/doc/main/05_geo-services-guide.rst

 WCS-T
 -----

-Currently, WCS-T supports coverages in GML format for importing.
+Currently, WCS-T supports importing coverages in GML format.
 The metadata of the coverage is thus explicitly specified, while the raw cell values can be stored either explicitly in the GML body, or in an external file linked in the GML body, as shown in the examples below.
-The format of the file storing the cell values must be one
+The format of the file storing the cell values must be

-`supported by the GDAL library <http://www.gdal.org/formats_list.html>`_, such as TIFF / GeoTIFF, JPEG, JPEG2000, PNG etc.
+- 2-D data `supported by the GDAL library <http://www.gdal.org/formats_list.html>`_,
+  such as TIFF / GeoTIFF, JPEG / JPEG2000, PNG, etc;
+- n-D data in NetCDF or GRIB format

+The coverage metadata must be in XML or JSON format; any other format will lead to an error.

 In addition to the WCS-T standard parameters petascope supports additional proprietary parameters.